prachexhaha/springboot-project1/README.md

     if a param is not passed while testing then you will get a 404 bad request error, so it is better to put the required field as false. so incase a param is not passed also, it will return whatever is there in the function.

 without parameter -> 404 bad request

+for some reason it works without the Autowired annotation

+usually you inject dependency into a constuctor(need to study this in more depth)

+For we need to JPA entity